ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 ![Discovery History](troubleshooting/discovery_history.png)

 The **Discovery History** table is also used by IP Fabric as seed addresses.
-Once a device is discovered in a snapshot, it will be placed in this table for use in other snapshots.
+Once a device is discovered in a snapshot, it will be added to this table for use in other snapshots.

 - The **username last successfully used** for a device will be recorded here and be